sudimuk2017/Applied-Data-Science-Specialization/README.md

 # Applied Data Science Specialization By University of Michigan

-This repo contains all the projects and assignments that I have completed as a part of the specialization on Coursera.The 5 courses in this University of Michigan specialization introduce learners to data science through the python programming language.This skills-based specialization is intended for learners who have basic a python or programming background, and want to apply statistical, machine learning, information visualization, text analysis, and social network analysis techniques through popular python toolkits such as pandas, matplotlib, scikit-learn, nltk, and networkx to gain insight into their data.
+This repo contains all the projects and assignments that I have completed as a part of the specialization on Coursera.The 5 courses in this University of Michigan specialization introduce learners to data science through the python programming language.This skills-based specialization is intended for learners who have basic a python or programming background, and want to apply statistical, machine learning, information visualization, text analysis, and social network analysis techniques through popular python toolkits such as pandas, matplotlib, scikit-learn, nltk, and networkx to gain insight into their data

 **The solutions have been uploaded for personal academic purposes and can be used as a reference by others (but I strongly recommend trying out the assignments on your own).**